Vampires don't exist. But then again, neither does God and yet people still believe he is as real as the trees themselves. - Remi Selvino

 "Just grab the flashlight and the camera and lets go."

 "Yeah...
 No problem."
-After her mother died, Remi had started appreciate the things her father did for her.
-"Let's go check if Lady Ortis was right."
+After her mother died, Remi had started appreciate the things her father did for her, however small.
+"Let's go check if the gypsy lady was right about this vampire."

 Roland smiled.
 "Right."